GrapheneOS/AttestationServer/README.md

     sqlite3 attestation.db "INSERT INTO Configuration VALUES ('emailUsername', 'alert@attestation.app'), ('emailPassword', '<password>'), ('emailHost', 'mail.grapheneos.org'), ('emailPort', '465')"

+### Handling abuse

+The `emailBlacklistPatterns` array in `src/main/java/app/attestation/server/AttestationServer.java` can be used to blacklist email addresses using regular expressions.
+We plan to move this to a table in the database so that it can be configured dynamically without modifying the sources, rebuilding and redeploying.
+For now, this was added to quickly provide a way to counter abuse.

 ## API for the Auditor app

 ### QR code